“Even in this shitty state, dead men make the news if they die right.”

 They pray their hunters are just as deaf.

-Amelie: Amelie keeps her hands clasped and her eyes fixed on the door to make herself as small as she can.
-She prays that God can still see her in this horrible place, and that nothing else can.
+Support: Amelie keeps her hands clasped and her eyes fixed on the door to make herself as small as she can.

 No sounds are audible from beyond the pair’s hiding place.
 The stale air is silent and still.

-Amelie: Amelie slowly reaches out to touch Em on the shoulder, to see if he can feel her.
+Support: Amelie slowly reaches out to touch Em on the shoulder.

 GM: The abandoned hospital is still and silent to the pair’s ears.
 There’s no blaring intercom, no ringing phones, no sounds of health care workers exchanging medical jargon, no beeping machinery.